dmaksimov/docs/getting-started/concepts.md

-# Concepts
+# 🧠 Concepts

-## Directus

-The Directus [duh REKT iss](/img/directus.mp3) name is latin, meaning _laid straight, arranged in lines, having been arranged in lines_.
+> Directus ([duh REKT iss](/img/directus.mp3)) is latin for: _laid straight, arranged in lines_.
 The broadest goal of Directus is to present data in a simple, orderly, and intuitive way.

 ## Glossary